sqf-ice/mesh802155/README.md

 Further reading:

-David Rodenas-Herraiz, Antonio-Javier Garcia-Sanchez, Felipe Garcia-Sanchez, Joan Garcia-Haro, “An Experimental Test Bed for the Evaluation of the Hidden Terminal Problems on the IEEE 802.15.5 Standard”, Proceedings of the 2014 IEEE ITU Kaleidoscope Conference, Saint Petersburg, Russia, June 3–5, 2014.
+David Rodenas-Herraiz, Antonio-Javier Garcia-Sanchez, Felipe Garcia-Sanchez, Joan Garcia-Haro, An Experimental Test Bed for the Evaluation of the Hidden Terminal Problems on the IEEE 802.15.5 Standard, Proceedings of the 2014 IEEE ITU Kaleidoscope Conference, Saint Petersburg, Russia, June 3-5, 2014.